top of page

 There are lots of great websites that offer further knowledge, strategies and ideas when supporting learners with SpLD.

-Made by Dyslexia is an organisation that offer a part excellent training course for free for people that want to know a bit more about dyslexia, how to spot it and support it in the classroom.
+Made by Dyslexia is an organisation that offer an excellent training course for free for people that want to know a bit more about dyslexia, how to spot it and support it in the classroom.

 https://www.madebydyslexia.org/